mlcommons/mobile_app_open/flutter/documentation/result-spec.md

   Value from `task.min_duration_ms` for this benchmark from selected tasks.pbtxt file.
 * `min_samples`: integer number
   Value from `task.min_query_count` for this benchmark from selected tasks.pbtxt file.
+* `backend_info`: map
+  * `filename`: string
+    Actual filename of the backend
+  * `backend_name`: string
+    Backend name reported by backend
+  * `vendor_name`: string
+    Vendor name reported by backend
-* `backend_accelerator_name`: string
+  * `accelerator_name`: string
     Backend-defined string describing actual accelerator used during this benchmark.
     Should typically match `accelerator_desc` from the `backend_settings` map but may be different in case of accelerator fallback.

 ## Environment info